Total Time: 2.5 hours

 We are now going to assemble our chassis.
 Make sure you have all the following pieces as shown in the image below.

 Now attach components to the laser cut chassis in the following order.
-Don't do it out of order. you can use the gridlines on
+Don't do it out of order. you can use the gridlines on the cutting matts in between desks to determine fastener length.

 Now we need to plug in the motors and battery bank to the Ardiuno Shield.